pyOpenSci/software-peer-review/about-peer-review/how-peer-review-works.md

 ### We use GitHub issue templates and labels to organize the review steps

 * We use GitHub issue templates as submission templates for new reviews and pre-submission review questions.
-* We label issues to track every step of the package submission and review progress (e.g. 1/initial-editor-checks, 2/reviewers-needed, 6/pyopensci-approved (TODO:link to labels)
+* We label issues to track every step of the package submission and review progress (e.g. [1/initial-editor-checks, 2/reviewers-needed, 6/pyopensci-approved](https://github.com/pyOpenSci/software-review/labels)

 ```{note}
 Click [here](https://github.com/ropensci/software-review/issues/24) to read the review thread from an rOpenSci review of the `ropenaq` package.
 Note that the  process is an ongoing conversation until the package is accepted.
 Two external reviews are important milestones in the review process.